AnickaVargova/ts_vs_fs/readme.md

 On the other hand thanks to the fact that TypeScript is a tool for better developer experience we're able to use expressions like `as any`, `: any`, `@ts-expect-error`, `@ts-ignore` and not to be too strict.

-It means that both approaches have cons and props there is no winner in this category.
+It means that both approaches have cons and props there is 🏆 no winner in this category.

-**no winner**
+**🏆 no winner**